A new film about Kony 2012 is a lesson in how not to fight simplification with more simplification.

 The planned global Education Outcomes Fund—the UN seems onboard—would create markets for “non-state” providers while guaranteeing profits for private investors that purchase “impact bonds.”

-Bobi Wine, building off political protest of the last decade has become a symbol for a new politics in Uganda and a threat to Museveni's hold on power.
+Bobi Wine, building off political protest of the last decade, has become a symbol for a new politics in Uganda.

 A new film and how to change minds about who is at fault for Uganda’s endemic violence against women.

-How a group of young people are employing poetry and storytelling to speak out against state repression, corruption and abuse of power.
+A group of young Ugandans employ poetry and storytelling to speak out against state repression, corruption and abuse of power.

 In recent years there has been a global convergence on the “girling of development”; in other